-We installed crown molding in our daughter’s bedroom and I’m feeling quite proud. *pats self on back* And it was surprisingly cheap to pull off (less than $100!) and easy to execute (once I had the right tools).
+Feeling too nervous to install crown molding yourself?
+We were too.
+But we just installed crown molding in our daughter’s bedroom and it was surprisingly cheap to pull off (less than $100!) and easy to execute. *PATS SELF ON BACK*.
+All it takes is the right tools and some attention to detail.

 The photos in this post will show you how we installed crown in our daughter’s nursery, but it was so easy that we decided to do all of the other bedrooms too.
 So in the video below you can see each step in detail as we install crown molding in her big girl room.